Crouch Claims Heisman Trophy

 Chuck Bednarik Award (defensive player): Julius Peppers, North Carolina

-Fred Biletnikoff Award (wide receiver): Josh Reed, LSU
+Fred Biletnikoff Award (receiver): Josh Reed, LSU

 Dick Butkus Award (linebacker): Rocky Calmus, Oklahoma